Reuben Ship

-Reuben Ship (18 October 1915 – 23 August 1975) was a Canadian playwright and screenwriter best known for his 1954 radio satire The Investigator, which lampooned the Army-McCarthy Hearings and the anti-communist paranoia of the Second Red Scare.
+Reuben Ship (18 October 1915 – 23 August 1975) was a Canadian playwright and screenwriter.
+He is best known for his 1954 radio satire The Investigator, which lampooned the Army-McCarthy Hearings and the anti-communist paranoia of the Second Red Scare.
+Ship was a Canadian working in Hollywood who was named as a Communist and deported back to Canada.
+He found work in radio, advertising and film.
+He eventually moved to England, where he lived until he died.

 Biography

 Reuben Ship was born in 1915 to Sam and Bella Davis Ship in Plateau Mt.
 Royal, a neighbourhood of Montreal with a high immigrant population.
 Despite an early illness that left him sickly throughout his life, he was able to complete his secondary education and attend McGill University in Montreal to study English literature.
 Upon his graduation in 1939, he began directing an amateur theatre company affiliated with the local YMHA and YWHA.
 Many of these plays were anti-fascist and were intended to raise money for the war effort.
 It was at this theatre group that Ship met his first wife, Ada Span.

 Ship soon took control of another amateur theatre group known as the New Theatre Group, with Ada assisting him.
 Because this troupe typically put on leftist plays, they often found themselves under the surveillance of the "Red Squad" of the Québec Provincial Police.
 Ship's most successful effort during that time was We Beg To Differ, a musical revue with lyrics by Ship and music by Mel Tolkin which poked fun at numerous Canadian political figures of the time.
 By this time Ship had begun touring the northeastern United States, and he eventually settled in New York City.
 In 1944 he was hired by NBC as a scriptwriter for a new radio sitcom, The Life of Riley.
 When the show was adapted for television in 1949-50, however, Ship's contract had expired and he was not rehired.